menu

 Occupations and Workforce

-Hinckley is a blue-collar town, with 36.14% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Hinckley is generally considered to be a blue-collar town.
+36.14% of the Hinckley workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Hinckley is a town of service providers, construction workers and builders, and managers.
 There are especially a lot of people living in Hinckley who work in management occupations (10.42%), maintenance occupations (10.20%), and sales jobs (8.65%).

 Setting & Lifestyle